 Advocating Peaceful Use of the Atomic Bomb

 Wilkins and Jeffries were two of 70 Manhattan Project scientists who signed a petition urging President Harry S. Truman not use the atomic bomb on Japan without first demonstrating its power and giving Japan the option to surrender.
-But Truman never saw the petition, which didn’t become widely known about until it was declassified in 1961.
+But Truman never saw the petition, which didn’t become widely known until it was declassified in 1961.

 At the Met Lab, Wilkins and Jeffries had joined the Atomic Scientists of Chicago, which was founded in 1945 to address the moral and social responsibilities of scientists regarding the use of the atomic bomb.
 In 1947, Jeffries gave a speech to the American Veterans Committee, urging for the peaceful use of the atomic bomb.
 “The best way to assure peaceful uses of atomic energy is to banish war,” he said.
 Jeffries argued the presence of the atomic bomb necessitated the need for a strong world government and a United Nations that would help moderate the development of atomic weapons in many countries.